Novel Part Segmentation in Point Cloud with Adaptive Prompts

 Teaser Image

-Overall scheme of our Point-In-Context-Generalist.
-Top: Training pipeline of the Masked Point Modeling (MPM) framework.
+Overall scheme of our Adaptive Prompting Model~(APM).
+Top: Training pipeline of the Masked Point Modeling~(MPM) framework with Adaptive Labeling and Prompt Enhancing strategies.
 During training, each sample comprises two pairs of input and target point clouds that tackle the same task.
 These pairs are fed into the transformer model to perform the masked point reconstruction task, which follows a random masking process.
-Bottom: In-context inference on multitask.
-Our Point-In-Context could infer results on various downstream point cloud tasks, including reconstruction, denoising, registration, and part segmentation.
+Bottom: Inference on Multi-Entity Segmentation Datasets.
+Our APM could infer results across various part segmentation datasets, including ShapeNetPart, Human3D, BEHAVE, and AKB-48.

 Features

-New benchmark for 3D point cloud multi-dataset part segmentation
+New benchmark for 3D point cloud multi-dataset novel part segmentation

 • A new multi-dataset joint training benchmark comprising four available point cloud datasets on human and object segmentation, including ShapeNetPart, Human3D, BEHAVE, and AKB-48.